-Fixed Term Exclusions may be either Internal where they will attend school but learn away from other pupils or an External Exclusion which requires the pupil to undertake their learning off site.
-In both cases the exclusion will be registered with the local authority.

-Following exclusion the pupils and parents will be called to a meeting in school to agree a Pastoral Support Plan and set a review date.
+Fixed Term Exclusions may be either Internal where they will attend school but learn away from their class or an External Exclusion, which requires the pupil to undertake their learning off site.
+In the case of an external exclusion, this will be registered with the local authority.
+Following exclusion, the pupils and parents will be called to a 'return to school' meeting and a behaviour support plan will be initiated where appropriate.